-Live Better, Help Often & Wonder More: Presentation for Sunday Assembly by Alex Dunedin
+Live Better, Help Often & Wonder More: Presentation for Sunday Assembly

 It is a pleasure to speak at Sunday Assembly, and I will be sharing how helping others led me to understanding all I needed to find the community I always wanted.
 Starting the Ragged University project of knowledge sharing has been the greatest learning journey that Ive ever undertaken, and through doing it I quickly came to identify the basic ingredients that I needed for a happy, balanced life.